nyush-se-spring2021-forum/OurTieba/README.md

 This system works as a forum, like in China mainland it looks like Baidu Tieba, and in the foreign network it looks like Reddit.
 This system allows users to view boards, posts and comments that created by other users and also allows users to create their own posts and comments.
-But it is not only a duplicate of these existing forums.
+But it is not only a clone of these existing forums.
 We add a new function in our system: pushing news to the users from outside websites.

 ## Contributors: